brownsource/UNHCRDataProtectionMapping/README.md

-# UNHCRDataProtectionMapping
+# UNHCR Data Protection Mapping
-Project to map data protection standards in the MENA region
+A project to map data protection standards in the MENA region

+Source data and outputs are stored in private folders not synced with GitHub